ILLIXR/ILLIXR/CONTRIBUTING.md

             following the process from `Line A` to `Line D` (or equivalent; git's CLI allows many ways to achieve the same results).

+        >
+        Note: `Line B` rebases the `master` branch assuming that we have checked out `master`.
+        Forgetting to specify `master` in `Line B` may result in a _lossy_ forced update in the example below.
+        Forgetting to checkout `master` will immediately apply your checked out feature branch's changes, possibly also resulting in a _lossy_ forced update.

-        The output of `Line A` for a collaborator after the checkpointing example will contain something like this:
+        The output of `Line B` for a collaborator after the checkpointing process may contain something like this:

         <!--- language: lang-none -->